Updated February 2018

-This guide contains several months of personal, on-the-ground research to help you enjoy your travels in Bagan that I've gathered on many trips between 2013 and 2017.
+This guide contains many months of personal, on-the-ground research to help you enjoy your travels in Bagan that I've gathered on many trips between 2013 and 2018.Read More

 Interested in leveling-up your photography?

 I'm back in my adapted home of Chiang Mai (Thailand) and facilitating a workshop on industry leading Adobe Photoshop Lightroom .
 During this one-day workshop, I'll be going through the process of establishing an efficient workflow to speed up your time working with your images, so you can spend more time capturing them out in the world.Read More

 I spent a bit of time sharing snapshots and other images from my catalog on Instagram in 2014.
 More than 20 countries were featured out of hundreds of images I've shot from around the world.
 So as 2014 winds down, I thought it would be a good idea to look back and see what the cream of the crop (at least decided by my followers!) was like.Read More